 The Por Tor Hungry Ghost Festival begins on the first day of the waxing moon of the seventh lunar month of the Chinese calendar, usually in August or September.

-For 2020, the festival is scheduled to take place from Wednesday 19 August until Wednesday 16 September.
+For 2022, the festival is scheduled to take place from 29 July to 26 August with the main day being 12 August.

 During the month of the Por Tor Festival, it is common belief that the gates of hell are opened, allowing for hungry ghosts to return to the realm of the living to enjoy delicious feasts prepared by their relatives.
 It also signifies a time to help those who are suffering and perhaps stuck in a state of purgatory – spirits who died suddenly, often away from family, and who were not given the chance to have a proper funeral ceremony.